vektorcloud/mesos/README.md

 ### Full

-The **full** image implements a complete Apache Mesos stack with Zookeeper and Mesosphere's [Marathon](https://github.com/mesosphere/marathon).
+The **full** image implements a complete Apache Mesos stack with Zookeeper, master, and agent processes.
 This image attempts to implement everything needed to run a production-grade Mesos infrastructure.

 #### Configuration